enesbuyuk/DisablePageLeaveDetection/README.md

-# Disable page leave detection system
+# How to disable page leave detection system?
+Paste the codes inside the main.js file into the "console" section of your browser.